 "Drowsy driving is as dangerous as driving while under the influence of alcohol or drugs.
-It’s a killer, plain and simple," said Dr. Ronald Gross, chief, Trauma, Acute Care Surgery, and Surgical Critical Care, Baystate Medical Center
+It’s a killer, plain and simple," said Dr. Ronald Gross, chief, Trauma, Acute Care Surgery, and Surgical Critical Care, Baystate Medical Center.

 In an effort to reduce the number of fatigue-related crashes and to save lives, the National Sleep Foundation has declared Nov.
 2-9 as Drowsy Driving Prevention Week.
 The annual campaign provides public education about the under-reported risks of diving while drowsy and countermeasures to improve safety on the road.

 - 37% of adult drivers – about 103 million people – have actually fallen asleep at the wheel.
-In fact, of those who have nodded off, 13% say they have done so at least once a month.
-Four percent – approximately 11 million drivers – admit they have had an accident or near accident because they dozed off or were too tired to drive.
+Of those who have nodded off, 13% say they have done so at least once a month.
+4% – approximately 11 million drivers – admit they have had an accident or near accident because they dozed off or were too tired to drive.

 "Many people don’t realize just how tired they are sometimes before getting into the driver’s seat.
 It is easy to become lulled into a comfort zone and fall asleep behind the wheel, especially on longer drives when there tends to be less stimulation," said Dr. Gross.

 "If you find yourself falling asleep on the road, don’t try to continue, pull over onto the side of the highway and put your emergency flashers on.
 Once sufficiently revived for the moment, drive to the next exit and find a place to take a nap," said Dr. Gross.

 The Baystate trauma chief recommends taking a break every two hours during a long drive.

 According to the American Academy of Sleep Medicine, rolling down the car windows or tuning up the volume on the radio will do little to increase your alertness while driving.

-• Get a full night of seven to eight hours of sleep before driving.
+- Get a full night of seven to eight hours of sleep before driving.

-• Avoid drinking late at night.
+- Avoid drinking late at night.

-• Avoid driving alone.
+- Avoid driving alone.

-• On a long trip, share the driving with another passenger.
+- On a long trip, share the driving with another passenger.

-• Pull over at a rest stop and take a nap.
+- Pull over at a rest stop and take a nap.

-• Use caffeine for a short-term boost, it is known to increase alertness for several hours.
+- Use caffeine for a short-term boost, it is known to increase alertness for several hours.

-• Arrange for someone to give you a ride home after working a late shift.
+- Arrange for someone to give you a ride home after working a late shift.

-Also, many people with untreated sleep disorders such as sleep apnea and narcolepsy are at a greater risk for drowsy driving, noted Dr. Karin Johnson, sleep specialist in the Division of Neurology at Baystate Medical Center.
+Many people with untreated sleep disorders such as sleep apnea and narcolepsy are at a greater risk for drowsy driving, noted Dr. Karin Johnson, sleep specialist in the Division of Neurology at Baystate Medical Center.

-For most adults, seven-to-eight hours a night is recommended to achieve good health and optimum performance.
-It is recommended that children in pre-school sleep between 11-13 hours a night, and school-aged children between 10-11 hours of sleep a night.
+For most adults, 7-8 hours a night is recommended to achieve good health and optimum performance.
+Children in pre-school should sleep between 11-13 hours a night.
+School-aged children should get between 10-11 hours of sleep a night.
 Teenagers, on average, require about nine or more hours of sleep each night.